Does your diet cause you to love or judge?

 —Are there rules to your diet that some arbitrary “expert” in some Facebook community made up and has handed down to you to follow?
 You are probably in a religion.

 —Does the posse you belong to intimidate, censor, block or delete questions, critical thinking or alternatives?
 You are probably in a religion since religion stifles individuality.

 Those who are sincerely concerned about health know that the only authority is WITHIN and they just do their own thing without needing to create division, arguments, and hysteria revolved around what they eat or what others eat.
-For goodness sakes, we are so much more than FOOD.
-And until we expand, open our Hearts and realize that we are SO much more than what we eat, we might be stuck inside these self-made prisons that need to fight over things that just don’t exist or matter in the grand scheme of Life.
+We are so much more than food.
+And until we expand, open our Hearts and realize that we are SO much more than what we eat, we might be stuck inside these self-made prisons that need to fight over food.

 I know a lot about this.
-I used to be in food cults and was a warrior who tried to sell her diet to others and often at the expense of friendship and real community.
+I was a member of several health groups (some were cults) and was a warrior who tried to sell her diet to others and often at the expense of friendship and real community.
 I hope my own mistakes can inspire others to forgo the herd mentality and go within for the answers as that is the only place where they exist.
 Science and cults only exist for those who don’t realize how powerful and wise they already are.

 While what we consume IS important, the healthiest thing we can do is love and accept ourselves and love and accept one another whether we eat bacon or watermelon or both in a smoothie.
 We’re all on a unique path and are here for different reasons and experiences, so just love and you cannot ever go wrong.
 Love even those stuck in the loop of internet fad diet wars.
 Love the vegans, love the meat-eaters….love those who are confused.
+Love the ones you don’t understand.
 We all make mistakes and they aren’t in vain as we all eventually find our way.